aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-hyperlinks/_index.md

 A hyperlink is a reference to an object or data or a place in something.
 These are common hyperlinks in PowerPoint Presentations:

 * Links to websites inside texts, shapes, or media
-* Links to files inside texts, shapes, or media
 * Links to slides
-* Links to emails

 Aspose.Slides for .NET allows you to perform many tasks involving hyperlinks in presentations.